Ionuț Nedelcearu

-Ionuț Nedelcearu ([joˈnuts nedelˈtʃe̯aru]; born 25 April 1996) is a Romanian professional footballer who plays as a centre-back for Serie B club Palermo and the Romania national team.
+Ionuț Nedelcearu ([joˈnuts nedelˈtʃe̯aru]; born 25 April 1996) is a Romanian professional footballer who plays as a centre-back for Russian Premier League club Akron Tolyatti and the Romania national team.

 Club career

 Dinamo București

 Nedelcearu joined the youth system of Dinamo București at the age of seven.
 After playing for the reserves, he made his first-team debut on 31 October 2013 in a Cupa României match against Chindia Târgoviște, aged 17.
 On 13 December that year, he recorded his first Liga I appearance in a 4–0 home victory over ACS Poli Timișoara.

 Nedelcearu netted his first goal for the Alb-roșii in a 3–2 away win against Pandurii Târgu Jiu on 28 October 2015, a game where he also scored in his own net.

 Ufa

 On 15 February 2018, Nedelcearu signed a three-and-a-half-year contract with Russian Premier League side FC Ufa.
 In the summer of 2019, press reported that several teams showed interest in signing him, including Roma and Zenit Saint Petersburg.